The electrical-kinetic-electrical energy conversion system and storage is one of the most efficient energy storage methods available.

 A larger rotor diameter results in a larger natural torque arm and higher surface velocity that leads to high power generation.
 This results in a very power dense motor/generator design which is seen as reduced material use.

 For maximised efficiency and maintenance freedom, the rotors are magnetically levitated.
 Passive and active magnetic bearing technologies are combined to achieve truly contact free operation.
-By eliminating the bearing friction and introducing a deep vacuum environment the self discharge rate can be reduced to similar levels seen in electrochemical energy storages.
+By eliminating the bearing friction and introducing a deep vacuum environment the self-discharge rate can be significantly reduced.

 The Teraloop energy storage systems feature advanced condition monitoring and automatic shutdown procedure in the rare event of malfunction.
 The vacuum housing serves as a safety container and ensures environmental safety during the operation.
 As there are no chemicals used, Teraloop technology can be considered to be a fire safe storage option and allows operation in a wide temperature range.